ueberdosis/hocuspocus/docs/src/docPages/examples/tiptap.md

 ## toc

 ## Introduction
 [tiptap](https://tiptap.dev) is a headless text editor.
 The following example shows a full-blown version, with a whole bunch of different features, connected to a hocuspocus instance that syncs changes between clients.
+Open multiple browser windows and try it out!

 ## Example
 <demo name="Tiptap" />